davewadestein/YUU-Spring-2025-Prework/README.md

 * dave@developintelligence.com
 * PLEASE NOTE: I do not have any access or visibility to BrightSpace.
 So please reach out to your YU program manager with any issues that occur on that platform.

+## You agree to the following...
+* if you use AI, USE AI – do not stop until you understand (reframe, ask another question)
+* DO NOT just click run in a notebook w/o having an idea of what the result will be

 ## Things to keep in mind to get better at coding...
 * when you have a working solution, thing of another way to do it